 Information on voting and registering to vote in Tippecanoe County

-Below is text of the Public Question to be on the May 3, 2017 ballot:
+Below is text of the Public Question:

 "For the seven (7) calendar years immediately following the holding of the referendum, shall the West Lafayette Community School Corporation continue to impose a property tax rate that does not exceed thirty-seven cents (037) on each on hundred dollars ($100) of assessed valuation for the purpose of funding academic and educationally related programs, to manage class sizes and to retain teachers?
 The tax rate requested in this referendum was originally approved by the voters in the West Lafayette Community School Corporation in 2010."